Arrow Speed, Kinetic Energy, and Momentum Calculator

 Table Measurements based on a 25-grain increase in Arrow Weight and the 2022 Bear Alaskan Compound Bow and the settings listed above this Table.

-If you change the values on your draw weight, draw length, and arrow weight; you will see how these changes impact your arrow speed, kinetic energy, and momentum.
-You can also see how increasing your arrow weight will increase kinetic energy and momentum, but then decrease kinetic energy when the speed of your arrow decreases to the point where it can no longer provide the force necessary to increase your arrow’s lethality.
+If you change the values on your draw weight, draw length, and arrow weight; you will see how these changes impact your arrow’s speed, kinetic energy, and momentum’s effectiveness.

 Scroll to Top